TNA Impact!: Return to Thursday Nights (2010–2011)

 The show returned to Thursday nights on Thursday, May 13, 2010.
-Commenting on the move on the TNA website, Brian J. Diamond (Spike TV's Senior Vice President of Sports and Specials) said, "The fans have spoken and with their input, we have determined the best time slot to maximize the TNA audience is on Thursday nights where we are confident it will be among the most-watched shows with young men".
-In the same announcement, TNA president Dixie Carter was quoted as saying, "Our fans made it clear that they preferred the Thursday night time period.
-By moving to Thursdays, this is a win/win opportunity for both TNA and the fans.
-We are looking forward to delivering what the fans are asking for".
+Commenting on the move on the TNA website, Brian J. Diamond (Spike's Senior Vice President of Sports and Specials) said, "The fans have spoken and with their input, we have determined the best time slot to maximize the TNA audience is on Thursday nights where we are confident it will be among the most-watched shows with young men."
+TNA president Dixie Carter called this move "a win/win opportunity for both TNA and the fans".

-On June 24, 2010, Spike TV expanded "TNA Thursdays" to three hours with the addition of TNA Reaction (stylized as TNA ReAction or, alternatively, as TNA ReACTION), which became a regular one-hour docu-series immediately preceding TNA iMPACT! from 8:00 p.m.–9:00 p.m.
+On June 24, 2010, Spike expanded "TNA Thursdays" to three hours with the addition of TNA Reaction (stylized as TNA ReAction or, alternatively, as TNA ReACTION), which became a regular one-hour docu-series immediately preceding TNA iMPACT! from 8:00 p.m.–9:00 p.m.
 Eastern.
 ReAction focused on the stories and characters of TNA Wrestling and previewed the upcoming episode of TNA iMPACT!
-TNA Impact! was also re-branded as Thursday Night Impact due to its return to Thursdays.
-TNA Wrestling president Dixie Carter announced on January 13, 2011, that on February 24, 2011, TNA would be holding Impact! tapings at the Crown Coliseum in Fayetteville, North Carolina.
+On February 24, 2011, TNA held Impact! tapings at the Crown Coliseum in Fayetteville, North Carolina.